faizanhuda12/Nike-LLM-Case-Study/README.md

 This system addresses a critical business challenge: automating customer service decision-making while ensuring strict compliance with complex, multi-regional e-commerce policies.
 The solution leverages QLoRA (Quantized Low-Rank Adaptation) and Supervised Fine-Tuning (SFT) to transform a general-purpose language model into a specialized policy compliance assistant capable of handling returns, exchanges, fraud claims, warranty requests, and other customer operations with enterprise-grade accuracy and reliability.

 The architecture is designed for production deployment, featuring modular components, comprehensive evaluation frameworks, and rigorous reproducibility controls.
-The fine-tuned model processes customer service requests, evaluates policy compliance, generates structured JSON responses, and provides empathetic customer-facing communications—all while maintaining strict adherence to regulatory requirements across multiple jurisdictions.
+The fine-tuned model processes customer service requests, evaluates policy compliance, generates structured JSON responses, and provides empathetic customer-facing communications, all while maintaining strict adherence to regulatory requirements across multiple jurisdictions.

 ## Key Achievements